comp129/comp55/docs/labs/JavavsCPP.md

   java HelloWorld
 ```

-now with the C++ first enter this command to compile
+now with the C++ first enter this command to compile HelloWorld.cpp

 ```bash
   g++ HelloWorld.cpp -o HelloWorld